sabarnett/MacTemplateApp/README.md

 I intend to update this on a regular basis.
 The document may lag behind the code just because it's easier to push the code than it is to re-generate the document.
 Sorry about that.

+### Feb 2024
+I have extended the Notifications section to simplify the code and to remove the boilerplate that we added to define the notification handler and the cleanup code.
+This has been replaced with the onReceive modifier, forcing the SwiftUI engine to do the heavy lifting for us.
+I have also extended the Notifications struct to provide computed properties that simplify the code in the view greatly.